 So the levels of service are going to come up above that threshold of safety but it’s not going to come up above the threshold of trust because that’s been lost and that would take a very long time to get back.
 And ultimately the risk is going to come back and below the threshold of safety as well if it hasn’t already.

 But what happens in our society when trust is lost?

 In a dictatorship or a society like that, if you lose the trust of the community and/or the ruling party or the government, you might get chucked into prison or the person will be shot, or something like that.

 In a Western democracy, what happens when trust is lost is that we have legislation and we have regulations and we have the cost of alternative action and we have litigation and we have societal cost and litigation might be a class action, so it could be quite expensive.

 And there is a whole of reasons why that bridge collapsed.
 Lots of very detailed reports on it.
-But if you go back to the 70s and 80s, or even in 1960s in the engineering profession, there was a lot of factors of safety built into the engineering.
+But if you go back to the 70s and 80s, or even in the 1960s in the engineering profession, there were a lot of factors of safety built into the engineering.

 But the thing I think is as we’ve sharpened our practice and as we’ve moved towards less cost and just in time and all those sorts of good things, and sweating infrastructure and getting the most out of it.